Logotype for Julius Bär Gruppe AG

 Strategy Update summary

-• New CEO and Chairman initiated a comprehensive strategy update, reducing the Executive Board and introducing new committees to strengthen governance and accountability.
+• New CEO and Chairman led a comprehensive strategy update, reducing the Executive Board from 15 to 5 members and introducing new committees for clearer accountability and faster decision-making.

-• Conduct and Culture Programme launched to reinforce disciplined risk ownership and performance culture.
+• Conduct and Culture Programme launched to reinforce disciplined risk ownership, performance culture, and increased employee share participation.

-• Five strategic priorities: profitable growth, cost discipline, disciplined risk management, leveraging technology, and fostering a performance culture.
+• Five key priorities: profitable core growth, cost discipline, disciplined risk management, leveraging technology, and fostering a performance and ownership culture.

 Partial view of Summaries dataset, powered by Quartr API